wjdenny/wjdenny.github.io/content/@2022waldun_keep.md

 ---
 tags:
-  - "🕮"
+  - 🕮
+aliases:
-alias: "How to Keep A Commonplace Book"
+  - How to Keep A Commonplace Book
-draft: false
+draft: true
 ---
 # How to Keep A Commonplace Book